 Botanicals first mentioned Santolina in 1550, when its dense filigree foliage and white felted stems made it the star player of that Elizabethan rage, the formal knot garden.
-This dwarf cultivar presents golden yellow button flowers borne profusely on a tight evergreen mound of aromatic silver-gray.
-It’s deer and pest proof, extremely drought tolerant, and is still the perfect choice for edging the herb garden or tucking into the rockery or a small sunny nook.
+This dwarf cultivar stages countless golden-yellow button flowers on a tight evergreen mound of aromatic silver-gray.
+It’s deer and pest-proof, extremely drought tolerant, and is still the perfect choice for edging the herb garden and tucking into the rockery or a small sunny nook.

 Size: 12" high x 12" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.